 The helmeted guinea fowl (Numida meleagris) is a bird species of the Numididae family.
 They are terrestrial birds capable of strong flight, but prefer to run often than fly.
-The species are highly polygamous and form breeding pairs [16].
-They eat mostly grubs, roots, tubers, small reptiles, crawling insects, and occasionally vegetables and fruits.
-The species is found in many African countries such as Senegal, Gambia, Guinea, Sierra Leone, Mali, Burkina Faso, Ghana, and Nigeria, as well as in sub-tropical and tropical Savannahs, grasslands, and shrub land [6].
-Though the species is classified by the international union for the conservation of nature and natural resources [9] as least concerned (LC), increasing human population, conversion of land for agriculture, burning and environmental degradation have resulted to the decline in the population of the species.
-The helmeted guinea is also found within the vegetation area in Obubra campus of CRUTECH.
-This supposedly protected area is not protected as such, as the area is exposed to anthropogenic activities by the locals.
+The species are highly polygamous and form breeding pairs [1].
+The species eat mostly grubs, roots, tubers, small reptiles, crawling insects, and occasionally vegetables and fruits.
+The species is found in many African countries such as Senegal, Gambia, Guinea, Sierra Leone, Mali, Burkina Faso, Ghana, and Nigeria, as well as in sub-tropical and tropical Savannahs, grasslands, and shrub land [1].

+Though the species is classified by the International Union for Conservation of Nature (IUCN) [2] as least concerned (LC), because of their abundance and extensive range.
+The increase of the human population, conversion of land for agriculture, burning and environmental degradation have resulted to the decline in the population of the species [3].
+The helmeted guinea fowl is also found within the vegetation area in Obubra campus of Cross River University of Technology (CRUTECH), located in Nigeria.
+This supposedly protected area is exposed to anthropogenic activities by the locals.

-Though the species is wide spread and sparingly distributed in areas where it occurs, the current status of its population, feeding behaviour and habitat preference, as well as its management problems as it relate to human interference are still poorly reported [13].
+Though the species is wide spread and sparingly distributed in areas where it occurs, the current status of its population, feeding behaviour and habitat preference, as well as its management problems as it relate to human interference are still poorly reported [4].
 This is necessary to prevent the decimation of the species population, emigration to other unsafe areas, and possible extermination.
 For effective conservation strategies to be adopted, understanding the status of the population as well as the habitat preference of the helmeted guinea fowl is desirable.
-This study is therefore designed to estimate the population density, feeding behaviour, and habitat preference of the helmeted guinea fowl in the study area.
+This study is therefore designed to estimate the population density, feeding behaviour, and habitat preference of the helmeted guinea fowl in the study area [16].

 Birds generally are good indicators of the quality and health of ecosystems.
 The helmeted guinea fowl is an important component of the ecosystem.
 The demand for agricultural land couple with visible anthropogenic activities like hunting of animal for bush meat, decimation of habitats for agricultural and other land development purposes, as well as its use as fuel wood is alarming [4].

 These constitutes the major factors threatening the survival of the helmeted guinea fowl within its range, thereby mounting pressure on the species population and its habitat.
-There is yet no study on any species of guinea fowl in the study area, but its population in other parts of Africa, Asia and Europe is reported to be declining [7].
+There is yet no study on any species of guinea fowl in the study area, but its population in other parts of Africa, Asia and Europe is reported to be declining [1].

 This study can provide useful information for effective planning, monitoring and evaluation, while guiding experts on which conservation measures to adopt.
-This can reduce emigration of species to unsafe areas, maintain a balance in its population if not increase it numbers, and ensure the protection of the species and its habitat.
+This can reduce emigration of species to unsafe areas, maintain a balance in its population if not increase it numbers, and ensure the protection of the species and its habitat [13].